charityyoungblood/StatisticsAndProbability/StepsForDataAnalysisProblem.md

   - In this step, we interpret the results we got from our analysis in the context of the current question
   - Consider what the results mean
   - Reflect on conclusions

+## Step 5: Summarize ##
+  - In this final step of our data analysis process, we summarize our work and consider possible implications and limitations of our conclusions
+  - Now that you have addressed all the questions individually, write a short summary report of the main findings that you discovered using the data